Energinet-DataHub/energy-origin/doc/architecture/domains/refinement.md

 - UI should inform the user that a wallet (and wallet section) will be automatically created when creating a contract.
 Make this a task

 - WalletSectionReference can be given as input to creating the contract and this is where issued certificates should be sent to.

-  - Should we expose this in the UI?
-See [Task 001]

 ## How do we get the proto-files from PO Wallet?